 Sunday, November 13, 2022 - 3:00 PM

 This British string quartet dazzled our audience in their fall 2021 debut at the Massry Center.
-Oxford University’s first quartet-in-residence, the Castalian offers a program featuring a new work written for them amid two classics.
+Oxford University’s first quartet-in-residence, the Castalian offers a program featuring three classics.

 Haydn: E-flat major Quartet, Op.
 20, No. 1